-In the beginning of my BDSM journey, I thought keeping a journal was a very vanilla thing to do.
-“Shouldn’t I just tell my Daddy all my innermost feelings and ideas?”
-I thought.
-I didn’t think a journal would be that useful for a submissive, but my Dominant wanted me to keep one so I obeyed.
-Here is what I’ve learned along the way, plus some writing prompts to get you started.
-Also, make sure to download your free template here.
+In beginning my BDSM journey as a sub, I thought keeping a journal was very vanilla.
+“Shouldn’t I just tell my Dom my feelings and ideas?”
+I didn’t think a submissive journal would be useful, but my Dominant wanted me to so I obeyed.
+Here’s what I’ve learned, plus some writing prompts and examples to help you start.
+Be sure to download your free template here.

 Why is a journal so important?